bonitasoft/bonita-doc/md/connector-archetype.md

 ## How to create a custom connector apart from the Bonita Studio

-Bonita offers the possibility to create au plug custom connectors, to allow you to connect with any external system you may need.
+Bonita offers the possibility to create and plug custom connectors, to allow you to connect with any external system you may need.
 A maven archetype is available on maven central to help you to bootstrap a connector project apart from the Bonita Studio.
 The source code of the archetype is available [here](https://github.com/bonitasoft/bonita-connector-archetype).

 ### Prerequisite